sapporo-wes/sapporo-service/docs/ro-crate.md

 2. Add the `ComputationalWorkflow` entity from the run request.
 3. Add `SoftwareApplication` entities for the workflow engine and sapporo.
 4. Build the `CreateAction` with inputs, outputs, logs, and metadata.
-5. Run MultiQC and attach statistics.
+5. Run MultiQC in Docker and attach statistics (skipped if Docker is unavailable).
-6. Run samtools/vcftools on applicable output files.
+6. Run samtools/vcftools in Docker on applicable output files (skipped if Docker is unavailable).
 7. Write `ro-crate-metadata.json` and `README.md` to the run directory.

 ## Validation